johnramsden/docs/pages/desktop/internet/internet_irc_authenticate_nick.md

 sidebar: desktop_sidebar
 hide_sidebar: false
 keywords: irc, nick, nickname, authenticate
-tags: [ irc ]
+tags: [ network ]
-permalink: miscellaneous_irc_authenticate_nick.html
+permalink: internet_irc_authenticate_nick.html
 toc: true
-folder: desktop/miscellaneous
+folder: desktop/internet
 ---

 If the password isn't entered in the allowed time in IRC, a user can be blocked from signing in, and have their name temporarily changed to guest.